Cardinals created by Francis: Cardinal electors

 The November 2020 consistory raised the number of electors to 128 again, but their number returned to 120 a little more quickly than after the previous consistory, on 7 November 2021.
 (Note: After the 2020 consistory, the number of electors exceeded 120 for 11 months and 9 days, from 28 November 2020 to 7 November 2021.)

 The August 2022 consistory raised the number of cardinal electors to 132, with the 80th birthdays of electors set to reduce that figure to 120 in little more than a year, (Note: The cardinal electors who reach their 80th birthdays following the 2022 consistory are: Gregorio Rosa Chávez on 3 September 2022, Rubén Salazar Gómez on 22 September 2022, Giuseppe Bertello on 1 October 2022, Gianfranco Ravasi on 18 October 2022, André Vingt-Trois on 7 November 2022, Óscar Rodríguez Maradiaga on 29 December 2022, Angelo Bagnasco on 14 January 2023, Domenico Calcagno on 3 February 2023, Dominik Duka on 26 April 2023, Crescenzio Sepe on 2 June 2023, and Giuseppe Versaldi on 30 July 2023.) shortened by the death of Richard Baawobr in November 2022 to 11 months.

 The September 2023 consistory raised the number of cardinal electors to 137, a record at the time; it offered the possibility that the number of electors would exceed 120 until Oswald Gracias turned 80 on 24 December 2024, but the number fell to 120 with the death of Miguel Ángel Ayuso Guixot on 25 November 2024.
 After Francis created 20 electors on 7 December 2024, the number of cardinal electors was 140, a new record high.
-Aging alone will reduce that number to 127 by the end of 2025.
-Provided no elector dies, it will remain above 120 until the 80th birthday of Juan José Omella on 21 April 2026.
+The number of cardinal-electors only fell to 120 on 15 April 2026, with the 80th birthday of Fernando Filoni.

+At the time of the 2025 conclave, held on 7–8 May 2025 after the death of Pope Francis, there were 135 cardinal electors, marking the first time since the promulgation of Universi Dominici gregis that the number of cardinal-electors went above 120.
+The general congregations of the College of Cardinals allowed all cardinal electors to participate in the conclave.
+(Note: Cardinal Giovanni Angelo Becciu was under 80 years old before the 2025 conclave, but resigned the rights and privileges of the cardinal in 2020, and later himself confirmed that he would not participate in the conclave in accordance with the instructions of Pope Francis.)
+The absence of two cardinal electors due to health reasons, (Note: Cardinals Antonio Cañizares Llovera and John Njue) left 133 cardinal electors participating at that conclave, which elected Cardinal Robert Francis Prevost, one of the cardinals created by Francis, who took the name Pope Leo XIV.